10 Best Things to Do in Napier Port (New Zealand) + Port Guide

 4. Church Road Winery Museum

-Founded in 1897, Church Road Winery is one of Hawke’s Bay’s most awarded wineries and the oldest winery in New Zealand.
+Founded in 1897, Church Road Winery is one of Hawke’s Bay’s most-awarded wineries and the oldest winery in New Zealand.
 If you want to enjoy the full winery experience that includes learning about the history of wineries and wines in Hawke’s Bay, then this is the perfect winery for you!

 5. Hawke’s Bay Horse Trekking

-For thrill-seekers and lovers of outdoor activities, New Zealand is a perfect destination due to its natural treasures and breathtaking sceneries.
-For nature lovers that are looking to experience one of New Zealand’s most remote and mystical areas on horseback, Hawke’s Bay is ideal as it offers stunning views from the mountains of Hawke’s Bay to Mohaka Valley.
+For thrill-seekers and lovers of outdoor activities, New Zealand is a perfect destination due to its natural treasures and breathtaking scenery.
+For nature lovers who are looking to experience one of New Zealand’s most remote and mystical areas on horseback, Hawke’s Bay is ideal as it offers stunning views from the mountains of Hawke’s Bay to Mohaka Valley.
+You will get to see the country’s native flora, beautiful valleys, rivers, pine forests and unique fauna, and ride to the foothills of the Maungaharuru mountain range.

-• It is mandatory to wear a helmet and fill out a medical waiver.
+Traveling time from the dock to the location is between 45 minutes to 1 hour each way.
+Long pants and closed-toe shoes are recommended for this activity.
+It is mandatory to wear a helmet and fill out a medical waiver.
 A full safety briefing will be provided.

 6. Mohaka River Rafting

-If you are a nature and adventure lover, there are outdoor activities offered and one of them is a seven-mile river rafting on Mohaka River.
-On this incredible journey, you’ll float through Hawke’s Bay canyons and wilderness and enjoy the thrilling ride that you’ll remember for a lifetime!
+Mohaka is a small settlement in the northern Hawke’s Bay region known for its gorges, canyons, spectacular views and lush native vegetation.
+If you are a nature and adventure lover, there are outdoor activities offered and one of them is a seven-mile river rafting on the Mohaka River.
+On this incredible journey, you’ll float through Hawke’s Bay canyons and wilderness and enjoy a thrilling ride that you’ll remember for a lifetime!

 There are 5 Grades that you can choose from based on your physical performance and strength level, so this activity can be suitable for both families with kids (Grade 2 – a relaxing float) and the bravest ones (Grade 4/5).

-• Traveling time to the Mohaka River from the Napier port is approximately 1 hour each way.
+Traveling time to the Mohaka River from the Napier port is approximately 1 hour each way.

-Check out Mohaka River rafting tours on Viator and Tripadvisor
+Check out Mohaka River rafting tours

 7. National Aquarium of New Zealand